jamiesmith/astrosaloon/_posts/2018-03-30-pulled-the-trigger.md

   caption="Out for Delivery"
 %}

-Over the next few days I will go through a set of "unboxing posts" (not as much fun as videos, but hopefully informative none the less), along with a brief description of what other choices were on my radar and what "tipped the scales".
+Over the next couple of weeks ~days~ I will go through a set of "unboxing posts" (not as much fun as videos, but hopefully informative none the less), along with a brief description of what other choices were on my radar and what "tipped the scales".
 I researched and researched.
 Analysis paralysis started setting in, and finally I made up my mind and pulled the trigger.
 Where applicable, I will also let you know what stuff went back.

 Keep in mind as you read these (if, in fact, anyone does) that I am really new to all of this.
 I hope to catalog my journey, my progress, and my mistakes.
 Hopefully as I go the former will start to outweigh the latter :wink:.